We Buy Houses in Haledon, New Jersey

 2. Gather paperwork: death certificate, will, Letters, mortgage payoff, tax balances, utility balances, and any court notices.

-3. Review the highest-priority guide: foreclosure and tax guides first, then probate resources depending on the deadline.
+3. Review the highest-priority guide: probate resources first, then foreclosure or tax guides depending on the deadline.

 4. Confirm legal and title requirements: use qualified counsel, the surrogate, the tax collector, and title professionals.